Emma Duckworth Bakes

 Alternatively, pour the sauce into a small saucepan and reheat on low heat on the stovetop.

-If you tried this recipe for Hot Fudge Sauce or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Hot Fudge Sauce Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe